 The Policy, Outreach & Communications team at the Informed Medical Decisions Foundation works to support the understanding and implementation of shared decision making through education, outreach and advocacy.
 The team collaborates with policy makers, partnering organizations and media to communicate and support implementation efforts, and to ensure that as many organizations and individuals as possible can benefit from our work.

-Ben provides educational outreach to key stakeholders and policy makers regarding shared decision making.
-Prior to joining the Foundation, he served as legal counsel to George Washington Medical Center, which involved providing legal advice to an academic medical center, a teaching hospital, medical school and over 1,000 affiliated physicians.
-He also served as the executive director of the American Society of Law, Medicine & Ethics for over 15 years where he engaged in legal research for a variety of public and private grants.
-He has convened over 100 medial legal conferences and oversaw the production of two peer-reviewed journals, the Journal of Law, Medicine & Ethics and the American Journal of Law & Medicine.
-He is an adjunct professor at the Harvard School of Public Health where he teaches a course on health law in clinical practice within the department of health policy & management.
-He received his BA from Harvard University.
-In addition, Ben holds a JD from Georgetown Law Center and an MPH from Harvard University.
+Ben provides health law oversight, health policy analysis and guidance to all Foundation activities to support sustainable models of health care that include informed medical decision making and improved quality of medical decisions.
+He has had an extensive career in health care law serving clients in both the public and private sectors.
+Prior to joining the Foundation, he served as the first legal counsel to George Washington Medical Center, which involved providing legal advice to an academic medical center, a 550 bed teaching hospital, a medical school; providing legal oversight of all medical research and intellectual property activities and legal advice for over 1,000 affiliated physician practices.
+Before academic medicine, Ben served as the executive director of the national membership nonprofit: American Society of Law, Medicine & Ethics located at Boston University School of Law.
+For over 15 years, Ben convened more than 100 national symposia and supervised publication of two peer reviewed journals covering the domains of law, medicine and ethics.
+He holds a teaching appointment as an adjunct professor at the Harvard School of Public Health where he teaches a popular course on health law in clinical practice within the department of health policy & management.
+He received his BA with honors from Harvard College.
+In addition, he holds a JD from Georgetown Law Center and an MPH from Harvard University.

-Steph assists in the development and maintenance of various projects associated with the outreach efforts of the Foundation.
+Steph leads efforts related to the Foundation's communication and marketing strategy and assists with business development activities.
 Her prior experience includes internships with the American Red Cross of the Greater Lehigh Valley and Rockingham Memorial Hospital, where she gained insight into the world of health communication and marketing.
 Steph holds a BA in media arts & design and communication studies from James Madison University, with concentrations in corporate communication and health communication, respectively.